Marine Debris and Ocean Pollution in Hawaii - Plastics are Becoming a Big Problem

 Reusable Coffee Cups

-We all love our coffee and tea, but it has an impact on our environment.
+We all love our coffee and tea, but it impacts our environment.
 Bring a reusable coffee cup with you.
-There are plenty of options available, from bamboo to collapsible silicone cups to glass cups.
+Many options are available, from bamboo to collapsible silicone cups to glass cups.